itseasy21/DecentraBox/README.md

 Provides the base framework to build client side operations.

 ### NodeJS + Sam CLI
-Provides the cli operation to deploy the API Endpoints created in NodeJS to AWS Lambda + AWS API Gateway
+Provides the cli operation to deploy the API Endpoints created in NodeJS to AWS Lambda + AWS API Gateway.
+Used to deploy 2 API Endpoints for sending our email to users & to generate browser based key for EStuary.

+### AWS SES
+Use to send emails to users to login to the application

 ## Infrastructure